ezietsman/ezietsman.github.com/_drafts/2014-08-07-playing-with-photogrammetry-3.md

 more interesting and where this algorithm can see substantial improvements.
 [^biggerpicture]

+If you give the zoomed image of the ellipse fits a look, you'll see that the ellipses that have been fit to each of them forms a kind of pattern.
+In the case of the larger RAD targets, there is an ellipse fitted around the central circle, another one on the outside of the outer ring and possibly one in between those two.
+In the case of the smaller uncoded targets, we usually see two ellipses: one around the target center and one fitted to the black square.

+The next part of the algorithm chooses one of these types or discards both, for each ellipse and it does so in the following manner:

 ### Measuring the encoding of a target

 The next part of this algorithm needs to know the value of a given target.